-Since Golang does not support classes, the concept of inheritance is achieved using interfaces and structs.
+Since Golang does not support classes, the concept of inheritance is achieved using interfaces

 Then again, structs cannot directly extend from interfaces or other structs.